Tension Free Vaginal Tape (TVT) and Mesh Claims

-Childbirth can cause damage to the mother which affects control of the bladder, and there are different ways to treat this.
+When you give birth, it can cause damage which affects control of the bladder, and there are different ways to treat this.
 For many women this treatment will be successful, but there are two forms of treatment which are proving to be controversial.
 In recent years both tension-free vaginal tape and mesh repairs have been reported to cause symptoms which are worse than those which they were intended to treat.

 Tension-free vaginal tape and mesh are both products used to treat pelvic organ prolapse and stress incontinence without resorting to major surgery.
 Surgeons can implant them using a small incision, and if all goes to plan they will provide an artificial means of support for the affected organs.

 However, in recent years many women have reported painful complications which have arisen since the surgery was done.
 These complications can include the mesh protruding through the skin of the vagina, and women have been left unable to have sex, or even walk.